Perl-Apollo/Corinna/templates/rfc/attributes.md

 To visualize that, let's look at the slots and their attributes from the `Cache::LRU` class described in our [overview](overview.md).

-1. `common $num_caches :reader                     = 0;`
+1. `my $num_caches = 0;`
 2. `slot    $cache      :handles(qw/exists delete/) = Hash::Ordered->new;`
 3. `slot    $max_size   :param  :reader             = 20;`
 4. `slot    $created    :reader                     = time;`

-The first slot declares class data and will be used to track now many caches exist at any time.
-The `:reader` says "create a read-only method named `num_caches` to allow people outside the class to read this data.
+The first slot is a standard `my` variable and is used for class data.
+Note that no attributes are allowed and it's initialized with any default value as soon as the class is compiled.

 The second slot holds an instance of `Hash::Ordered` and the `handles(qw/exists delete/)` says "delegate these to methods to the object